ChristabelChomba/ChristabelChomba.github.io/index.md

       AI is being built fast.
 Policies are racing to catch up.
 And the communities who will be most affected — women, rural populations, the marginalised — are the least represented in the room.
     </p>
     <p class="lead-text">
-      <strong>Mama AI</strong> exists to change that.
-We bring rigorous data governance, grounded AI ethics, and practical privacy frameworks to organisations across Africa — and we advocate for the people who are rarely at the table.
+      I work at the intersection of executive strategy, data governance, and AI ethics — helping organisations across Africa build the policies, frameworks, and evidence infrastructure to make defensible decisions with their data, and advocating for the people who are rarely at the table.
     </p>
     <a href="/services" class="btn-mama-primary">Explore Services</a>
-    <a href="/about" class="btn-mama-secondary">Our Story</a>
+    <a href="/about" class="btn-mama-secondary">My Story</a>
   </div>
 </div>

 ---

-## What We Do
+## What I Do

 <div class="services-grid">

   <div class="service-card">
     <div class="service-icon">⚖️</div>
-    <h3>Data Governance & Policy</h3>
+    <h3>Data Governance & Policy Frameworks</h3>
     <p>Building frameworks from the ground up — policies, standards, operating procedures, and the institutional culture to make them stick.</p>
     <a href="/services#governance">Learn more →</a>
   </div>

   <div class="service-card">
     <div class="service-icon">🤖</div>
-    <h3>AI Safety & Ethics</h3>
+    <h3>AI Safety, Ethics & Responsible AI</h3>
     <p>Responsible AI deployment strategies for organisations that want to harness AI without causing harm — especially to the communities they serve.</p>
     <a href="/services#ai-safety">Learn more →</a>
   </div>